 Low-code and no-code development tools let non-programmers build useful and powerful applications.
 There are those who believe that because of that, the need for well-trained developers will shrink.
 And as a result, the job market for them will shrink as well.

-On the face of it, that sounds logical.
-But is it true?
+And while this may seem like a reality on face value, will dependence on new tools actually impact the developer job market?
+Should developers start panicking and looking to other positions that they can enhance with their technical know-how?
 An excellent set of answers come from an interview with Marcus Torres, GM of IntegrationHub and VP of Platform Product with ServiceNow, in the TechRepublic article “Low-code and no-code won't kill developer jobs, here's why.”
 Following are highlights from the interview.

 Torres starts off by explaining, “The reality is development is a team sport.
 If you are an admin, if you're someone in operations, if you just know how to, you're fluent with Excel, the reality is there's platforms and technologies out there that allow you to do innovative things.
 It doesn't mean developers go away.”

 For Torres, including low code platforms in your development strategy isn’t an exclusionary practice, rather it opens up new opportunities for developers and can actually improve their overall job satisfaction and the developer job market as a whole.

 Torres goes on to explain that professional developers are needed to help citizen developers make their applications better: “Real developers can actually enjoy empowering and educating this no- and low-code community to go further, faster and innovate themselves.”